Who We Are

 The Leader in mRNA Therapeutics

-With our scientific understanding of mRNA Therapeutics continuing to grow at an accelerated pace, we are investing heavily across the full breath of competencies needed to drive our platform forward, including chemistry, mRNA biology, formulation, automation and high-throughput production, process development, quality and Good Manufacturing Practices (GMP) mRNA clinical manufacturing.
+With our scientific understanding of mRNA medicines continuing to grow at an accelerated pace, we are investing heavily across the full breath of competencies needed to drive our platform forward, including chemistry, mRNA biology, formulation, automation and high-throughput production, process development, quality and Good Manufacturing Practices (GMP) mRNA clinical manufacturing.

 Our Pipeline and Early Development Engine

 To support and manage this anticipated breadth of clinical studies, we are building a sophisticated, highly integrated early development engine designed to deliver the highest quality mRNA drugs from candidate nomination through to human proof-of-concept (PoC) data.
 A key component of our early development engine is our planned 200,000 square foot Good Manufacturing Practices (GMP) mRNA clinical manufacturing facility in Norwood, Mass.
-Anticipated to open in 2018, this facility will enable the manufacture, quality, control and supply of clinical grade mRNA therapies and vaccines for Good Laboratory Practices (GLP) toxicology studies as well as Phase 1 and Phase 2 clinical studies.
+Anticipated to open in the summer of 2018, this facility will enable the manufacture, quality, control and supply of clinical grade mRNA therapies and vaccines for Good Laboratory Practices (GLP) toxicology studies as well as Phase 1 and Phase 2 clinical studies.
 At the site, we will carry out all manufacturing activities—from raw material production to active pharmaceutical ingredients (APIs), formulation, filling and finish.